lfiner/dsp/statistics/5-1-blue_men.md

 The group of interest is men between 5'10" and 6'1", which corresponds to the range 178 cm to 185 cm.

-I used norm.cdf to calculate the cumulative percentage of values up (but not including 178) cm -- in other words, up to 177 cm.
-I used the _μ_ and _σ_ values from the BRFSS to shift and scale the normal distribution used.
+I used norm.cdf to calculate the cumulative percentage of values up to (but not including 178) cm &mdash; in other words, up to 177 cm.
+I used the _μ_ and _σ_ values for men from the BRFSS to shift and scale the normal distribution used.

 ```
 lt178 = norm.cdf(177, 178, 7.7)